-Hydrocephalus is or can be an unknown word to many people but to you and your loved ones, it is a condition that affects your everyday life.
-Learn how to manage the day to day symptoms and associated problems you might encounter.
+Hydrocephalus is a condition that can affect your everyday life.
+Learn how to manage the day-to-day symptoms and associated problems you might encounter.

 Hydrocephalus can affect your life in many ways but the degree of impact can vary.
 It can create medical, financial, and social challenges, and might negatively alter your ability to live independently.
 By learning more about ongoing management you’ll feel more in control and be able to make informed decisions regarding your lifestyle and medical care.